azavea/pwd-unitybar/prototype/Readme.md

 # PWD Unity Bar Prototype

+This is a prototype of the PWD Unity Bar – a unified header for use across all Philadelphia Water Dept stormwater-related web apps.

+The html, sass, and behaviors of this prototype should be replicated in a reusable React component.

+## HTML

+index.html contains the unity bar html (`header.pwd-unity-bar`), along with some buttons for demoing the three main themes.

+In porting the prototype to React, let's discuss any deviations from the html as authored.
+Care was taken to make it semantic and accessible.

+## SASS

+As with most of our prototypes, the SASS is organized into a hierarchy of folders, with the most critical bits living in the components folder.

+Unlike most of our prototypes, however, one of the outputs of the `grunt` build process is a single monolithic .scss file (`pwd-unity-bar.scss`).

+In theory, this monolithic .scss file should be part of the React component, such that it can be included in each project's `sass/vendors` folder.

+In particular, this would allow each project to override the component's `!default` variables (in `sass/01_settings`), including:
+- $pwdub-background-color: $pwdub-blue !default;
+- $pwdub-foreground-color: $pwdub-white !default;
+- $pwdub-height: 56px !default;
+- $pwdub-gutter: 8px !default;
+- $pwdub-app-switcher-gutter: 56px !default;
+- $pwdub-app-switcher-gutter-mobile: 40px !default;
+- $pwdub-breakpoint-mobile: 480px !default;
+- $pwdub-breakpoint-tablet: 640px !default;
+- $pwdub-z-index: 10000 !default;

+## Themeable

 - output (pwd-unity-bar.scss) is single scss file with inline icons and images
 - !default variables
 - elaborate on potential component params